adamibrahim/email_confirm/README.md

 $ composer require adamibrahim/email_confirm
 ```

-##### If you installing at laravel 5.5 or heigher then you may go directly to Publish other wise you will need to edit composer.json and register the Service Provider
+###### If you installing at laravel 5.5 or higher then you may go directly to Publish other wise you will need to edit composer.json and register the Service Provider

-### composer.json
+##### composer.json

 Add this code to your composer.json under the autoload at your main directory